“If you’re going through hell, keep going” Winston Churchill.

 At the checkpoints, we had our choice of local fuel: bananas, oranges, or bean-filled tortillas.
 To rehydrate, we could pick between water, an electrolyte mix, or pinole – a nutrient and vitamin dense mix of ground mielie-meal, seeds and spices stirred into water.
 A power-pap smoothie.

 The race follows a Y-shape, meaning the villagers can cheer the runners on as they start, pass through (twice), and end the race.
 It’s also convenient for grabbing a fresh pair of socks from your room or a cold drink from a shopkeeper.
 The medical volunteers had short queues at the resting chairs with free leg massages on offer, which sounded incomprehensibly painful to me at that time.
-As my friend says: “no pain, no pain”, so I just hobbled along.
+As my friend says: “no pain, no pain”, so I politely declined and just hobbled along.

 My heart was pumping blood at an average of 135 beats per minute, according to my heart rate monitor.
 Like the beat to good electronica at an MDMA-enhanced music festival; maybe a little fast, but oddly bearable for hours on end once that (runner’s) high kicks in.
 My body burned through roughly 6,500 calories (more than 27,000 kJ), which I stoked with a whole litre of salted caramel flavoured running goo, eight granola bars, a big pack of Pandita gummy bears, four bean-filled tortilla wraps and endless banana halves, orange wedges, and cups of earthy pinole.